 If you do not have access to technology required to show the online videos, use the short farm facts listed in these sites to promote a discussion of how valuable farmers are and how fortunate we are in Canada to have all of these resources.

-Share the information about National Agricultural Day in the introduction above.
+Share the information about Canada's Agricultural Day in the introduction above.
 Ask:

 Note: Depending on whether your school serves a rural or urban community, the responses to the questions above will vary greatly.
 Either way, there is something to be gained by the activity suggested below.